climate-action-kits/pxt-fwd-edu/gr11-electriccar-modify.md

 ## Challenge Step 1
 Start by having the electric vehicle pause before making its next move.
 Click on ``||basic:Basic||``, drag the ``||Basic:pause 100||`` block, and place it just above the ``||fwdMotors:Turn 15° in place||`` in the second  ``||Logic:if else||`` block.
 Change Pause 100  to Pause 1000.
- Change Pause 100  to Pause 1000.

 ~hint Tell me More!
-- What should the vehicle do after the pause?
-Should it turn in another direction or reverse?
-- The "Pause 100" block delays the vehicle's next action for 100 milliseconds or 0.1 seconds.
+- The "Pause 100" block delays the vehicle's next action for 1000 milliseconds or 1 second.
 - This short break allows you to better manage how the vehicle reacts to obstacles.
 - Click Download at the bottom of the page to update the new code to your micro:bit. hint~